 It is a myth that only large companies and high-earning taxpayers attract IRS notice.
 Any California resident who consistently fails to file a federal income tax return can, and eventually will, be detected.
 After all, the IRS may look as far back into your tax records as three years, six years, or even longer, as we discussed in a prior article on IRS tax audits.
 If you are concerned about being audited by the IRS, ask Cook CPA Group about our IRS tax audit services in Roseville and Sacramento.

 Not only does the IRS have a long memory, making it unlikely (or impossible) to bypass eventual detection – in addition, you could face severe penalties if the IRS determines that you intentionally (“willfully”) failed to file a tax return.
 Willful failure to file a tax return is a crime, which could lead to your arrest, prosecution, and, if you are convicted, penalties including jail time and tens of thousands of dollars in fines.
-You will also gain a criminal record, which could have untold damage for your career and reputation.
+You will also gain a criminal record, which could have untold damage to your career and reputation.

 Even if your failure to file previous tax returns was purely accidental (“negligent”), and did not involve any criminal intent or attempts to commit fraud, you could still face costly consequences.
 In cases of negligent failure to file a federal income tax return, the IRS typically imposes a penalty of 5% of the unpaid tax for each month – including partial months – the return is overdue.
 That means the longer you wait to file, the more expensive the penalty grows.
 Additionally, failure to file can expose you to other needless risks, such as difficulty qualifying for loans, or inability to receive credits toward disability benefits or Social Security benefits.